pcarmona79/dday-old-vibes/readme.txt

    code from 5.x source.
  - Adds mapclasslimits array to allow mappers to set the class limits.
  - Adds support for turrets from 5.x source.
+ - Adds parachute spawn for special classes, copied from 5.x source code.
+ - Cleans up code, removing duplicated and some unused functions.

 Whats new in 4.4k-1
 -------------------